From the Front Porch: Easing Into Fall

 • “Actions speak louder than words but your reaction speaks louder than either.” ~ Andy Stanley

-One of my new go-to questions is asking “What was the highlight of your day?”
+It’s why one of my new go-to questions is asking “What was the highlight of your day?” instead of simply asking, “How was your day?”

 And how leadership doesn’t just happen in the workplace.